Perfectly generated $t$-structures for algebraic spaces: Introduction

-There are concrete settings for which \Cref{cor:stacky_concentrated} is applicable.
-It includes when $X$ also has quasi-finite separated diagonal or is a Deligne--Mumford stack over $\mathbb{Q}$ (see \cite[Theorem A]{Hall/Lamarche/Lank/Peng:2025}).
-The key ingredient, introduced in \cite{Hall/Lamarche/Lank/Peng:2025}, is a notion called `approximation by compacts'.
-This condition allows us to leverage \Cref{thm:stacky_DB} to show every Thomason filtration is in fact supported by perfects for such algebraic stack.
-As stated earlier, this gives an independent proof of \cite[Theorem 5.11]{Dubey/Sahoo:2023} when $X$ is a Noetherian scheme with the resolution property.
-However, it does so more generally for any Noetherian scheme $X$ such that $D^{\leq 0}_{\operatorname{qc}}(X)$ is compactly generated.

-\begin{ack} Lank was supported by the ERC Advanced Grant 101095900-TriCatApp.
-Additionally, part of this work was partially supported by the National Science Foundation under Grant No.\ DMS-1928930 while in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Spring 2024.
-The author thanks Alexander Clark, Timothy De Deyn, Michal Hrbek, Chris J.\ Parker, and Kabeer Manali-Rahul for discussions. \end{ack}
+\begin{ack} Hrbek and Pizzirani were supported by the project LQ100192601 Lumina quaeruntur, funded by the Czech Academy of Sciences (RVO 67985840).
+Lank was supported under the ERC Advanced Grant 101095900-TriCatApp, by the National Science Foundation under Grant No.\ DMS-1928930 while in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Spring 2024, and thanks the Institute of Mathematics of the Czech Academy of Sciences for its hospitality while conducting parts of this research.
+The authors greatly appreciate discussions with Alexander Clark, Timothy De Deyn, Giovanna Le Gros, Kabeer Manali Rahul, Chris J.\ Parker, and Sergio Pavon. \end{ack}